 In a statement to reporters in April, de Villa warned that the cuts will have “significant negative impacts on the health of Toronto residents.”
-The City of Toronto estimates a loss of provincial funding of about $1 Billion over the next 10 years, thereby losing services like free injection sites.
+The City of Toronto estimates a loss of provincial funding of about $1 billion over the next 10 years, thereby losing services like free injection sites.

 When Ontario Health Minister Christine Elliott tweeted that the statements opposing Ford’s funding cuts were “seriously misleading” and “fear-mongering,” de Villa did not mince words.
-At a city hall press conference, she stressed that investing in public health services prevents costly illnesses and diseases, therefore actually saving money for government.
-She added, “I expect you will see deaths – I don’t think that’s hyperbole, nor do I think that’s exaggeration.
+At a city hall press conference, she stressed that investing in public health services prevents costly illnesses and diseases, therefore actually saving money for the government.
+She added, “I expect you will see deaths – I don’t think that’s hyperbole, nor do I think that’s an exaggeration.
 I think it’s calling facts as they are.”

 De Villa may have inherited her “champion of the people” genes from her parents, cardiologist Dr. Maria Antonina “Nenette” de Villa and the late Dr. Guillermo “Jun” de Villa, an obstetrician/gynecologist.
 The value of always giving back was imbued into her and older brother Joey.

 “I was raised in a household where the general teaching was, ‘you’ve been a very fortunate person; you’ve been afforded a great opportunity,’ and the expectation is to give back,” de Villa shared in an interview with the Toronto Star in 2017, soon after she took office at the TPH.